MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-cds-newentity-pq.md

 ---
-title: Adding data to an entity in the Common Data Service using Power Query | Microsoft Docs
+title: Quickstart for adding data to an entity in the Common Data Service using Power Query | Microsoft Docs
-description: Step-by-step instructions for using Power Query to add data to a new or existing entity in the Common Data Service for Apps from another data source.
+description: Quickstart with step-by-step instructions for using Power Query to add data to a new or existing entity in the Common Data Service for Apps from another data source.
 services: ''
 suite: powerapps
 documentationcenter: na